PostHog/posthog.com/contents/blog/github-cms.md

 - Tools for feedback including suggestions, full markdown comments, and comment history.

-The piece that is missing is a content calendar.
-The solution is to ship content as soon as it is ready.
-If the content relates to a launch, create a branch with all the changes and merge it as soon as the feature launches.
+The one thing it lacks is a content calendar, but it's not something we miss much.
+Most content can be published as soon as it's ready.
+If the content relates to a launch, we create a branch with all the changes (including documentation and landing page updates) and merge it as soon as the feature launches.

-## Keeps us engineering-focused
+## 3. GitHub keeps us engineering-focused

 At PostHog, [everybody codes](/handbook/company/values#everyone-codes), and our [ideal customers](/blog/creating-ideal-customer-profile) are developers.
 Using GitHub and combining content and code keeps this top of mind.
 GitHub is the ideal CMS for engineers and developers because they already use it, and it encourages non-technical people to be more technical.